 On this (reviewed) version the tint is a very warm neutral-white which many users will find very appealing.
 This is also the “full” version which includes the battery and charger.
 The provided link also links to the simpler version without the added extras.
 The included charger is simple, but effective.
 It uses a current of around 6A (600mA)… which isn’t too bad, but at the same time will take 6-8 hours to charge a depleted 18650 battery.

-GearBest supplied the On the Road M6 for review purposes.
-They’d love it if you visited their site and considered picking up an M6 for yourself or someone else.
+GearBest supplied the M6 for review purposes.
+They’d love it if you visited their site and picked one up for yourself or someone else.
 Honestly, for someone who doesn’t own a good LED flashlight, this WOULD be a wonderful gift and the “full” version comes equipped with everything!